Justin01Wu/others/justin/resume.md

 ## OBJECTIVE: Solution Architect / Sr Full stack Developer / Sr Java developer

 ## HIGHLIGHTS
-- Hands-on experience on Microservice, Angular, Spring Boot and AWS Cloud
+- Strong experience on Microservice, Angular, Spring Boot and AWS Cloud
 - Full stack knowledge : UI, server, DB,CI/CD, security, cloud, network and PM
-- Strong experience on solution providing and evaluation with challenging
+- Excellent experience on solution providing and evaluation with challenging
 - Excellence on System design and dependency controlling with critical thinking
 - Have the highest production rate on code, document, tickets with the best quality in the team
 - Found 0 bug on PROD from my code in 2019 and 2020